Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 New building (2)

-Why does Iwaso feel so at home in his room?
+Why does Iwasou feel so at home in his room?
 I thought about that and realized.

-“It’s… From the room, you can hardly see people or man-made objects that remind you of everyday life, but only nature and shrines.
-All you can hear is the murmur of the stream and the sound of the wind.
-“It’s a place of nature.
+From the room, there are almost no human figures or man-made objects that remind you of daily life; all you can see is nature and shrines.
+All you can hear is the sound of a babbling brook and the wind.
+I could hear the sound of the babbling brook and the sound of the wind.

-It was as if I was standing alone in a quiet forest, bathing in the forest, even though I was in my room.
+It was as if I was standing alone in a quiet forest, bathing in the forest without leaving my room.

-At Iwaso, we were able to catch a glimpse of the “master craftsmanship” of the architects who create these environments.
+At Iwasou, I was able to catch a glimpse of the “craftsmanship” of the architects who create such an environment.

 By the way, Iwaso is an inn in Momijidani Park.